ANALYSIS-Putin's Ukraine gambit seen as part of play for new Biden summit | Politics

 "There is an understanding that a meeting is needed, that communication between the two presidents should be continued," Kremlin spokesman Dmitry Peskov has said.
 'NEW CUBAN MISSILE CRISIS'

 White House spokesperson Jen Psaki said this week she had no information on any plans for such a summit, but that Washington has been discussing Ukraine with Russian officials.
-"We continue to have serious concerns about Russian military activities and harsh rhetoric toward Ukraine.
-We call on Moscow to deescalate tensions."
+The State Department on Wednesday declined to comment on the idea that Putin was trying to secure a summit by building up troops near Ukraine, but referred Reuters to a briefing it gave a day earlier during which spokesperson Ned Price said the U.S. did not know Putin's intentions but was preparing for different contingencies.

+A senior U.S. administration official told Reuters there was nothing to say for now about future talks between Putin and Biden.
+"Diplomacy...is the only way to move forward on resolving the conflict in the Donbass.
+A crucial first step is to restore the cease-fire to the low levels of violence reached in July 2020," the official said.

 Putin already got the attention of Biden's White House once this year by massing troops closer to Ukraine.
 In April, Russia re-positioned its forces in a similar way in what it would later say was a military exercise but which at the time raised fears of a Russian attack on Ukraine.
 A month, later the White House announced Biden would hold a summit with Putin in Geneva.
 "Obviously, since April Moscow has discovered that a new Cuban Missile Crisis over Ukraine could be very effective in getting Biden’s attention and inflaming his desire for a personal engagement with Putin," said Vladimir Frolov, a former Russian diplomat in the United States who is now a foreign policy analyst.